 An interesting aspect of the GEH PRISM reactor is that it has some unique safety features.
 The bath of sodium surrounding the reactor vessel should carry off excess heat rather efficiently.
 The GEH designers claim that air circulating around the lower containment vessel is all that is needed to keep the reactor fuel cool.
 But if the reactor should begin to overheat, the metallic core will expand, decreasing its density.
 As the density decreases, the reaction will slow down; further temperature increases will shut down the fission reactions.
 GEH claims that this “passive safety” feature means that one will not rely on “human, mechanical or electronic intervention to mitigate the risk of an accident.”
 So, in this breeder reactor a loss of coolant accident (LOCA), one of the most dangerous issues in a conventional light-water reactor, should not be a problem.
 A crucial feature of passive safety is that if the reactor generates too much heat, the fission reactions must shut down sufficiently fast that the temperatures do not harm the reactor.
 A Nuclear Regulatory Commission review must ensure that in an emergency, the core temperatures cool down sufficiently rapidly.

 A breeder reactor burns a much higher fraction of the fissile material in the fuel rods than a light-water reactor.
 In a pressurized-water reactor roughly 1% of the uranium fuel is converted to energy.
 In principle, a breeder reactor could burn nearly 100% of the transuranic elements in spent fuel rods.
 The remaining radioactive material in the rods would be the fission fragments.
 Since their half-lives are generally shorter than 100 years, the radiation and heat in the fuel rods should dissipate rapidly.
 This would mean that those fuel rods could be moved to dry-cask storage rather quickly, and would not retain most of the very long-lived radiative decay products characteristic of radioactive waste from LWRs.
 At present, GEH is negotiating with the UK to license PRISM technology to dispose of the UK’s plutonium stockpile.
 Supposedly, the PRISM reactor would irradiate fuel that consisted of 20% plutonium, zirconium and DU.
-After 90 days of irradiation, the spent fuel rods could be stored in air-cooled silos.
+GEH claim that after 90 days of irradiation, the spent fuel rods could be stored in air-cooled silos.